Olympic Gymnast McKayla Maroney Says She Was Molested For Years By Team Doctor

 Nassar faces almost two dozen charges of sexual assault in two different Michigan counties, the Lansing State Journal reports.
 From 1997 until he was fired last September, Nassar was a sports medicine doctor and faculty member at Michigan State University.

-He has pleaded not guilty to the assault charges; many of the civil charges are in mediation, according to the Associated Press.
+He has pleaded not guilty to the assault charges; many of the civil charges are in mediation, according to The Associated Press.

 In court, Nassar's attorneys have defended his actions — including breast massages and digital vaginal and anal penetration for up to 20 minutes as a time — as helpful medical treatments, according to the Journal.